Particle algorithms for maximum likelihood training of latent variable models

-Here, we capitalize on these developments and obtain scalable easy-to-implement algorithms that tackle (S1,2) for broad classes of models (any for which the density $p_\theta(x,y)$ is differentiable in $\theta$ and $x$).
-We do this in Sec.~\ref{sec:opto} where we consider three methods: an approximation to gradient ascent (Sec.~\ref{sec:gradient}), one to Newton's method (Sec.~\ref{sec:newton}), and a further `marginal gradient' method (Sec.~\ref{sec:marginal}) applicable to models for which the (M) step is tractable but the (E) step is not --- a surprisingly common situation in practice.
-In general, the estimates they produce possess a bias, which we discuss in Sec.~\ref{sec:bias}.
-We then study their performance in two examples (Sec.~\ref{sec:examples}).
+Here, we capitalize on these developments and obtain scalable, easy-to-implement algorithms that tackle (S1,2) for broad classes of models (any for which $\Theta$~and~$\cal{X}$ are euclidean and the density $p_\theta(x,y)$ is differentiable in $\theta$ and $x$).
+We consider three methods: an approximation to gradient descent (Sec.~\ref{sec:pgd}), one to Newton's method (App.~\ref{app:pqn}), and a further `marginal gradient' method (App.~\ref{app:pmgd}) applicable to models for which the (M) step is tractable but the (E) step is not --- a surprisingly common situation in practice.
+We then study their performance in three examples (Sec.~\ref{sec:examples}).
 We conclude with a discussion of our methods, their limitations, and future research directions (Sec.~\ref{sec:discussion}).
-Interactive Jupyter notebooks, running on Google Colab, that reproduce our plots and tables can be found at \href{https://github.com/juankuntz/ParEM}{https://github.com/juankuntz/ParEM}. \paragraph{Related literature.}Procedures reminiscent of those in Sec.~\ref{sec:opto} are commonplace in variational inference, e.g.\ see \cite[Sec.~2]{Kingma2019}.
-Here, practitioners choose a tractable parametric family $\cal{Q}:=(q_\lambda)_{\lambda\in\Lambda}\subseteq\cal{P}(\cal{X})$, parametrized by $\lambda$s in some set $\Lambda$, and solve
+Code for our examples can be found at~\href{https://github.com/juankuntz/ParEM}{https://github.com/juankuntz/ParEM}. \paragraph{Related literature and contributions.}Procedures reminiscent of those in Sec.~\ref{sec:pgd} and Apps.~\ref{app:pqn}, \ref{app:pmgd} are commonplace in variational inference, e.g.\ see \citet[Sec.~2]{Kingma2019}.
+Here, practitioners choose a tractable parametric family $\cal{Q}:=(q_\phi)_{\phi\in\Phi}\subseteq\cal{P}(\cal{X})$, parametrized by $\phi$s in some set $\Phi$, and solve